zhuhaow/SpechtLite/README.md

 ## Up and Running
 Click `Open config folder` and save you configuration into some `xxxx.yaml` file, then `Reload config`.

-Finally, start proxy by click the name, and setting system HTTP/HTTPS proxy to `127.0.0.1:port`, SOCKS5 proxy (this will proxy things such as Mail.app) to `127.0.0.1:port+1` in System Preferences.
+Finally, start proxy by click the name, and check `Set as system proxy`.
+Or you can set it yourself by setting system HTTP/HTTPS proxy to `127.0.0.1:port`, SOCKS5 proxy (this will proxy things such as Mail.app) to `127.0.0.1:port+1` in System Preferences.

 Yatta!